About the service

 Eligible students can also request materials that have been scanned and deposited in HathiTrust, even if they are not presented there as “full view” materials.
 If you locate a title in HathiTrust that is not viewable, send the link to the item, as well as the title and author, to email@example.com.

 How to request scanning of material owned by the UC Berkeley Library

 Follow the steps below to place your request through our catalog, UC Library Search.

 - Search UC Library Search for the material you want scanned.

 - Sign in with your Calnet login.

-- For items available in one of our libraries, choose Request.
+- Choose “Request” for items available in one of our libraries.

 If the book is not owned by one of our libraries, you can choose Request through Interlibrary Loan.
 The request form will be pre-filled with the item information and your email address.
 At the bottom of the form, choose the location: Print Disabilities Services (Doe Library) or, if your screen reader will not navigate to this option, choose Doe Library and in the comment field, type LSP.

 Note: You will not have to pick up the book.
 If you do receive a notice that the book is on hold for you, please contact the Library at firstname.lastname@example.org to let them know this item should be scanned.